Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Lumea Prestige attachments

-Just like the 9000 series, the Lumea Prestige works with rounded attachments.
-It includes 4 different attachment, each for a different body part.
+Just like the 9000 series, the Lumea 8000 series works with rounded attachments.
+It includes 2 to 4 different attachments, each for a different body part.
 And just like the 9000 series, it includes a large light window for your body and an attachment with a smaller light window for your face.
-In addition, the Prestige has a rounded attachment for your armpit and an attachment with an extra light filter for soft bikini line hair removal.
+In addition, the 8000 series models have a rounded attachment for your armpits and an attachment with an extra light filter for soft bikini line hair removal.

-Depending on the model, a Philips Advanced IPL device includes 2 to 3 attachments.
+Depending on the model, a Philips 7000 series IPL device includes 2 to 3 attachments.
 All models include at least 2 attachments, 1 for your body and 1 for your face.
 The attachment for your face is also suitable for other body parts where you have sensitive skin.
-This attachment isn't rounded, so it doesn't remove hair from every body part as easily as the 9000 series and Prestige attachments.
+This attachment isn't rounded, so it doesn't remove hair from every body part as easily as the 9000 and 8000 series attachments.
 Some models also include a special attachment for your bikini line.

 Suitable for skin tone